-The City intends to provide basic services to all residents living in the backyards of City-owned rental stock by 2016.
+The City intends to provide basic services to all residents living in the backyards of non-saleable City-owned rental stock.
 In this regard, a plan has been developed to finalise the pilot phase of the programme and to implement the remainder of the programme up to completion.

-4.3 Servicing and upgrading informal settlements
+Servicing and upgrading informal settlements

-Informal settlements are defined as either areas where a group of housing units has been constructed on land to which the occupants have no legal claim or which they occupy illegally, or as unplanned settlements and areas where housing is not in compliance with current planning and building regulations (unauthorised housing).

-These settlements vary significantly in size and topographical condition, and many are on private or state-owned property.
-Generally, informal settlements develop into a haphazard arrangement of dwellings and informal structures of varying construction types and materials, some less sound than others.
+Informal settlements are defined either as areas where a group of housing units has been constructed on land to which the occupants have no legal claim or which they occupy illegally, or as unplanned settlements and areas where housing is not compliant with current planning and building regulations (unauthorised housing).
+These settlements vary significantly in size and topographical condition, and many are on private or stateowned property.
+Generally, informal settlements develop into a haphazard arrangement of dwellings and informal structures of varying construction types and materials - some less sound than others.